Haenyeo: History

-As sea diving became a female-dominated industry, many of the haenyeo subsequently replaced their husbands as the primary laborer.
+As sea diving became a female-dominated industry, many of the haenyeo subsequently replaced their husbands as the primary laborers.
 This trend was especially prominent after the Japanese colonized Korea in 1910 and diving became much more lucrative.
 Up until this point, much of what the haenyeo harvested was given to the Joseon government as tribute.
 When the Japanese took over, however, they abolished this tradition, allowing haenyeo to sell their catch at market and make a profit.
 Additionally, Japanese and Korean merchants hired haenyeo to work for them in Japan and on the Korean mainland as wage-laborers, increasing their financial situations greatly.
 On Yeonpyeong-ri, an island near Incheon where many haenyeo worked, their wages, on average, constituted 40 to 48 percent of a typical family's total income.
 The prominent place of haenyeo in Jeju's economy and in their individual family units continued long after Japanese colonization.
 In the early 1960s, for example, haenyeo harvests accounted for 60% of Jeju's fisheries revenue, and 40% of haenyeo husbands remained unemployed.

 Declining numbers

 Like many other historical cultural practices, the sea-diving industry has fallen victim to industrialisation.
 Beginning in the 1960s, the Korean government sought ways to jumpstart the country's economy in every province.
 Because Jeju was not a practical place to build factories, the Korean government decided to turn it into an exporter of mandarin oranges.
 By 1969, a majority of rural workers had joined this new industry.
 Additionally, about 2% of all land in Jeju was dedicated to farming mandarin oranges.
 In the 1970s, the government launched another program to bolster Jeju's tourism industry.
 By 1978, tourism had surpassed agriculture as the island's largest industry.

 All of this change had a significant impact on haenyeo numbers.
 Given less-strenuous alternatives, many women abandoned the sea-diving industry.
 In the five years between 1965 and 1970, numbers dropped from 23,081 to 14,143.
 In addition, education opportunities and attractive positions in emerging industries are considered to have deterred younger girls from becoming haenyeo.
 In 1970, 31% of haenyeo were 30 years old or younger, 55% were between 30 and 49 years old and only 14% were 50 or older.
 As of 2014, however, 98% of haenyeo were over the age of 50.

-As the sea water temperature around the island of Jeju has gone up, the amount of seaweed, food for the abalone, has decreased and there have been outbreaks of algae and jelly fish, fears for the sustainability of marine resources have also been a factor in the decline of numbers of sea-divers.
+As the sea water temperature around the island of Jeju has gone up, the amount of seaweed, food for the abalone, has decreased, and there have been outbreaks of algae and jellyfish.
+Fears for the sustainability of marine resources have also been a factor in the decline in the number of sea-divers.